 Tip #7: Lower the temperature during night

-You can save energy, money and ensure yourself a healthier sleep by turning your radiators down 2-3 degrees at night.
-But remember - If you turn them down more than 3 degrees, the money you could save will be used on reheating the room again.
+You can save energy and money by turning your radiators down 2-3 degrees at night.
+At 17°C you will also ensure yourself a better, healthy sleep.
+But remember: If you turn them down more than 3 degrees, the money you could save will be used on reheating the room again.

 Tip #8: Maintain ideal thermostat temperature throughout day and night

-Optimal temperature during the day should be around 70°F (21°C) and 63°F (17°C) at night.
-Even if you want to go lower with rooms that you don’t use often, always maintain a minimum of 57°F (14°C) as it can result in building damage, dampness, condensation, and mold.
+Optimal temperature during the day should be around 21°C and 17°C at night.
+Even if you want to go lower with rooms that you don’t use often, always maintain a minimum of 14°C as it can result in building damage, dampness, condensation, and mold.

 Tip #9: Location is key

-When your room thermostat is located in a suitable location – on an interior wall mounted about 5 feet (1.5 meters) above the floor – it receives a better measurement of the room’s condition, resulting in the radiator delivering a more desirable room temperature.
+When your room thermostat is located in a suitable location – on an interior wall mounted about 1.5 meters above the floor – it receives a better measurement of the room’s condition.
+This is resulting in the radiator delivering a more desirable room temperature.